 c.
 PAYMENT TERMS

-The first one- half of the User Fee, which shall be deemed a non-refundable booking fee (the “Booking Deposit”,) must be paid within 15 days of the date hereof.
-The remaining one-half of the User Fee must be paid no later than 60 days in advance of the Event Date.
+The first ½ of the User Fee, which shall be non-refundable, must be paid within 15 days of the date hereof.
+The remaining ½ of the User Fee must be paid no later than 60 days in advance of the Event Date.

 If payments are not received by CSC by the applicable date(s), CSC may, without prior notice to the User, terminate this Agreement and allow the use of Founders’ Hall by another user at the date and time specified above.

-In the event of a cancellation of this Agreement by User within 60 days of the Event Date or other nonperformance hereunder by User, the Booking Deposit shall be non-refundable and retained by CSC as liquidated damages.
+In the event of a cancellation of this Agreement by User within 60 days of the Event Date or other nonperformance hereunder by User, the entire User Fee shall be non-refundable and retained by CSC as liquidated damages.

 Please submit the Security Deposit and User Fee in separate checks, payable to Cohasset Sailing Club, Inc. and mail to PO Box 111, Cohasset, MA 02025.